iamtor9/solid-computing-machine/routes/APIDOCS.md

-# how to use each endpoint and what it returns
+# How to use each endpoint and what it returns

-- `/api/signup` - the methods below explain the structure that is to be sent and that will be sent back out
+- `/api/signup` - the methods below explain the structure that is to be sent, and that will be sent back out
     - `post`
         - `input` - this will try to create a user based on the given body data <br>
         BODY